raphaelcohn/java-llvm/README.md

 The license for this project is MIT.

-[llvm]: https://github.com/raphaelcohn/java-llvm "java-llvm GitHub page"
+[java-llvm]: https://github.com/raphaelcohn/java-llvm "java-llvm GitHub page"